 For general information on rebreathers, transitioning to closed circuit diving, training logistics and cost estimates, plus other reference materials about rebreather training, please contact our staff senior rebreather instructor Grant Searancke.

-- Shoulder mounted counterlungs provide easy breathing with low hydrostatic loading
+- Front or Back mounted counterlungs provide easy breathing with low hydrostatic loading

 - Lowest Work of Breathing in industry at 0.94 J/L - Tested at 100M by ANSTI

 - Unit weight when fully charged, in standard

 configuration - approx. 47lbs

 - 3.5 Liter split counterlungs allows inhale and exhale counterlungs for high work loads